 - Monday allows for easy inter-departmental collaboration and task management.

-- This tool has a colorful and intuitive interface, making it easy to get started.
+- This tool has a colorful and intuitive interface, making it easy to start.

 Cons of Using Monday